Weblate

 git remote add weblate https://username:APIKEY@weblate.skeleseller.com/git/skeleseller/scripts/- Your username should also show on that page at the bottom (it’s probably

-admin). - The API key can be found by logging in to Weblate → click profile icon → Settings → API access
+admin). - The API key can be found by logging in to Weblate → click profile icon → Settings → API access.
+This is NOT a GitHub personal access token.

 - ⚠️ This will cause